Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 For instance, a user can loop the same part repeatedly to judge whether the proper changes have been made during editing.

-In other words, if you’ve recorded vocals, and forgot the lyrics during one part and said “um,” or something like that, you can loop the same part over and over again, and figure out what needs to be eliminated down to the last millisecond, without having to press “Play” repeatedly.
+In other words, if you’ve recorded vocals (using my guide), and forgot the lyrics during one part and said “um,” or something like that, you can loop the same part over and over again, and figure out what needs to be eliminated down to the last millisecond, without having to press “Play” repeatedly.

 You know that Cycle Mode is on when it’s displayed as a yellow trip in the top portion of the ruler.
 When it’s turned off, it’s no longer yellow.